ManShum812/Openredirectscan/README.md

 # Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
+If you have any ideas to make the tool better, let me know.
 Let's make the web a safer place together!